briancheruss/Phase-1-project/README.md

 #### Bk Store - Phone Selling Website, 09/10/2023
 #### **By Brian Cherus**
 ## Project Description
     Bk Store is a simple web application for selling Samsung phones.
 It provides users with information about various Samsung phone models and allows them to add items to their cart.
-The application also features a contact page and a comment section for each phone model.
+The application also features a contact page and a review section for each phone model.
 ## Features
   -Display a list of Samsung phone models.
   -View details of each phone, including an image, name, description, and price.